 Let's open our Bibles for our time tonight as we look together for a few minutes at the Word of God to Philippians chapter 3, where we looked this morning, discussing the surpassing value of knowing Christ.
 We talked about the fact that it is basic and essential.
 It's the very heart of our Christian faith to concentrate on the relationship we have with Christ.
 We heard that certainly tonight in the baptisms as those dear folks shared with us their desire to know Christ in a personal way.

-Paul has that in his heart as he writes this great section from chapter 3 verse 4 down through verse 16.
-As he comes into verse 12, the text that we're going to look at tonight having already looked at verses 4 through 11 this morning, his thoughts to turn to the athletic world.
+Paul has that in his heart as he writes this great section from chapter 3, verse 4 down through verse 16.
+As he comes into verse 12, the text that we're going to look at tonight - having already looked at verses 4-11 this morning - his thoughts to turn to the athletic world.
 Certainly not unfamiliar to all of us who have been bombarded and assaulted hour upon hour recently with the Olympics from Barcelona.
 Paul saw in the athletic world many spiritual analogies and frequently used them.

 The athletic metaphor is obviously in verse 14 crystallized.
 He sees a goal.
 Attaining that goal will yield a prize and demands the effort which he describes as pressing on toward that goal.
 He sees himself then as a runner.

 Now back in verses 4-6, you remember he discussed the worthless things, the things that he once pursued which were now considered to him to be rubbish.
 And then in verses 7-11, as we saw this morning, he moved through from the worthless things to the Worthy One.
 And now we could say he moves to the worthwhile goal in verses 12-16.
 And now that Christ has been established as the Worthy One for whom he will gladly count everything he possesses as loss, he is saying to us in verse 12, "This then becomes the pursuit of my life."